YousefAbyss/AstroPlot/README.md

 A4: Matplotlib rcParams & SciencePlots

-B123: Multiple data and plots using regex
+B123: Multiple data and plots - filter using regex

 C1: pcolormesh and colorbar (only the last part of the notebook is important)